 About Schools Together | About ISSP | Endorsements | Bursaries | Schools Together Group | Community Action

-Although many ISC schools are run at cost and do not make a profit, many are now able to offer bursaries and fee assistance, so that one in four pupils at ISC schools now receive help with their fees.
-Fee assistance provided by ISC schools is worth a total value of over £750 million, an increase of 5% compared to last year.
+Although many ISC schools are run at cost and do not make a profit, many are now able to offer bursaries and fee assistance, so that one in four pupils at ISC schools receive help with their fees from the school.
+Fee assistance provided by ISC schools is worth a total value of over £1 billion, an increase of 6% compared to last year.

-Schools give more than five times as much in means-tested bursaries and scholarships than scholarships that are not means-tested.
-Bursaries are awarded to 40,000 pupils in our schools and are worth an average of £8,927 per pupil per year.
+Schools give more than twice as much in means-tested bursaries and scholarships than scholarships that are not means-tested.
+Bursaries are awarded to nearly 42,000 pupils in our schools and are worth an average of £9,634 per pupil per year.

 Many ISC schools have launched their own bursary fundraising campaigns, calling on alumni and parents past and present to contribute.
 Some are aiming to be able to offer more than 25% of places as fully-funded bursary places – others are hoping to become 'needs-blind', which means that whichever child would benefit from going to the school would be able to have a place, irrespective of their family income.